JS-DevTools/file-path-filter/README.md

 ### createFilter(options, criteria)

 - **`options`** - An object with some or all of the following properties:
-  - `getPath` - A function that returns the file path from the given arguments
+  - `map` - A function that maps filtered items to file paths
   - `sep` - A custom path separator, such as `\` or `/`

 - **`criteria`** - The filter criteria.
 See the [`filePathFilter`](#filepathfiltercriteria) for details.